khanonjs/khanon.js-website/public/tutorials/03-app-workflow.md

 In the onStart method we display the intro HTML, the `GUIInfo` interface to which we send the context text, the `GUIIntro` that displays a button to skip the intro, and start a fake 10 seconds intro duration.

-Remember hide and clear things you don't need anymore after the state ends in the onEnd method.
+Remember releasing and stop elements in the *onEnd* method.
+If you use interface timers (`this.setTimeout`) they will be automatically removed on state release.
+That applies to all interfaces supporting *setTimeout* or *setInterval* methods.

 **src/scenes/common/state-intro.ts**
 ```
 @SceneState()
 export class StateIntro extends SceneStateInterface<{ introClass: string, context: string, nextAppState: AppStateConstructor }> {
-  private timeout: KJS.Timeout

   onStart() {
     HTMLController.showLoading(this.setup.introClass)